Courses in Scotland

 This one day course is for branch reps and activists who are involved and interested in learning more about the importance of trade union involvement and representation in job evaluation schemes.
 The focus of the course will be around the use of collective action wherever possible.

-This online course is aimed at new reps and activists who will be undertaking this role in the near future.
+This classroom based course is aimed at new reps/caseworkers and activists who will be undertaking this role in the near future.
 Existing reps who have not attended training before are also encouraged to attend.
-Throughout the course, we will explore key themes including how to organise around equality issues, deepen your understanding of UCU's democratic structures, and clarify your rights and responsibilities as a rep. Emphasis will be placed on building collective responses through effective organising and campaigning.
 You should complete this course prior to applying for the Rep 2 course.
+Throughout the course, we will explore key themes including how to organise around equality issues, deepen your understanding of UCU's democratic structures, and clarify your rights and responsibilities as a rep. You will develop core skills in member communication, recruitment, and organising, emphasis will be placed on building collective responses.